TUDSSL/WARio/artifact/WARio-PLDI-2022-artifact/README.md

 ```

 #### Step 2: Build LLVM
 WARio uses `LLVM version 9.0.1` in combination with a custom backend for ARM Thumb2, where ARM Thumb2 is enabled using several LLVM compiler flags.
 Additionally, LLVM version 9.0.1 is used to compile [Noelle](https://github.com/scampanoni/noelle) (an LLVM extension) and all the transformations.
-Parts of LLVM are not in this WARio git repository but are downloaded to keep this repository (relatively) small.
+Parts of LLVM are not in the [WARio GitHub repository](https://github.com/TUDSSL/WARio) repository but are downloaded to keep this repository (relatively) small.
 To build LLVM execute the following command.
 ```
 $ cd WARio/llvm
 $ ./download.sh